KostiantynLogunov/app1-RESTful-api/readme.md

         --port=9000 - for set server port

   but then dont forget set correct domain in config.js of Frontend app.

+# For unittest
+    phpunit
+        # I made 11 test.
+All test are successfuly.
 ```

 # Second step install project Client with VueJS